wong-alison/DSI-Capstone/README.md

 - Stop word removal
 - Word lemmatisation
 - Text vectorisers: CountVectorizer and TF-IDF

-I later went back to see if I could improve my model via spellchecking however this took too long to process and due to the lexicon used by reviewers I realised I would have to tune my spellchecker.
-Unfortuantely I ran out of time to apply this to my project however it is something I am keen to go back and explore.

 #### Part 5, Classification Modelling and Fine Tuning